editor-rs/vscode-rust/README.md

 - Go To Definition (using `racer`)
 - Go To Symbol (using `rustsym`)
 - Format (using `rustfmt`)
-- Linter *checkOnSave is experimental*
-- Linting can be done via  *checkWith is experimental*
+- Linter.
+Linting can be done via:
 	- `check`.
 This is the default.
 Runs rust compiler but skips codegen pass.
 	- `check-lib`.
 As above, but is limited only to library if project has library + multiple binaries
 	- `clippy` if `cargo-clippy` is installed